 The bottom line: again, Hague doctrine governs how documents are served.
 Not what documents are served.
 But that simplifies things quite a bit.

-* One huge, glaring exception: subpoenas– which aren’t even truly addressed in the Service Convention, because they aren’t covered by the Service Convention.
-Subpoenas cannot be served abroad.
-At all.
+* One huge, glaring exception: subpoenas– which aren’t even truly addressed in the Service Convention, because they aren’t really covered by the Service Convention.
+Subpoenas cannot be served abroad– at least not with coercive effect.
 Instead, the Hague Evidence Convention controls, and that can be a sticky wicket for a U.S. lawyer seeking to compel production in another country.
 See here for Three Cardinal Rules applicable to evidence compulsion.

 ** Yes, yes.
 That was all about a criminal trial in Alabama state court.
 Let’s just pretend Judge Haller moved to Kansas City and got bumped to the federal bench and sits primarily on the civil docket, m’kay?
 [Over the past decade, UMKC’s CLE office has presented a My Cousin Vinny seminar at least four times.
 It is far & away the most popular “Film & the Law” seminar in any year it pops up.
 With very good reason.]